 Tools are sorted by tags, and these are laid out on a roadmap that breaks down a typical project's lifecycle into the most common stages.
 You can also search the directory by name or category, and use results to find and compare between similar listings.

-While it might seem that every couple of days a "curated list for xxx" post is made to Product Hunt or Hacker News, Postmake aims to be a /directory/ of tools, rather than a curated list.
-Where’s not looking for the “best”, we’re looking at “your options”.
+While it might seem that every couple of days a "curated list for xxx" post is made to Product Hunt or Hacker News, Postmake aims to be a directory of tools, rather than a curated list.
+We're not looking for the "best" – we’re looking at "your options".

 When I use the word curated here, I mean that all tools are manually reviewed and tagged, and their listing page set up to make sure it's a fit for the directory.
 The directory is frequently scanned for dead links and outdated info.